Vipul97/slr-parser/README.md

 * ```^``` is treated as the null symbol.

 ## Instructions
-1. Input the grammar in `grammar.txt`.
-2. Run `slr_parser/slr_parser.py`.
+1. Run `slr_parser/slr_parser.py`.

+        usage: slr_parser.py [-h] [-g] grammar_file tokens

+        positional arguments:
+          grammar_file  text file to be used as grammar tokens        tokens to be parsed - all tokens are separated with spaces

+        optional arguments:
+          -h, --help    show this help message and exit -g            generate automaton

-3. Input the tokens to be parsed.
+2. Input the tokens to be parsed.
 All tokens are separated by spaces.